What is a Psychologist?

-However, counselling psychologists are more likely to work with individuals, who have fewer complex psychological problems and may be struggling with challenging life issues, such as bereavement or relationship difficulties.
-Counselling psychologists must adhere to a code of ethics of their respective professional body.
-However, they don’t need to register with HCPC to practice.
-This means that there is no government-appointed institution to remove their license and stop them from practising or calling themselves a Counselling Psychologist.
+However, counselling psychologists are more likely to work with individuals who have fewer complex psychological problems and may be struggling with challenging life issues, such as bereavement or relationship difficulties.
+Counselling psychologists must adhere to a code of ethics of their respective professional bodies, and they are also required to register with HCPC to practice.
+This means that a government-appointed institution can remove their license and stop them from practising or calling themselves a Counselling Psychologist.

 How is a Psychiatrist different from a Clinical Psychologist?

 Psychiatrists are medical doctors, meaning that they completed a medical degree followed by further specialist training in psychiatry.
-As such, psychiatrists focus primarily on the biological factors that cause mental health problems, identifying them as illnesses.
-They receive minimal training in delivering talking therapies.
+Psychiatrists focus primarily on the biological factors that cause mental health problems, identifying them as illnesses.
+They receive little training in delivering talking therapies.
 When it comes to treatment, psychiatrists provide primarily medical advice and prescribe medication (or pharmacological treatment) to treat mental health problems of varying complexity.

 Similar to Clinical Psychologists, Psychiatrists’ title is also protected.
-This means that it is illegal to call yourself a Psychiatrist if you don’t meet a specific set of requirements.
+This means that it is illegal to call yourself a Psychiatrist if you don’t meet a specific set of requirements set by the Royal College of Psychiatrists.
 Psychiatrists need to be registered with the General Medical Council to practice and treat clients.
 The consequences of malpractice can involve a psychiatrist being struck off the medical register by the General Medical Council, leading to them being unable to practice medicine.